 We now turn to the distribution of the relative annual returns.
-As illustrated by figure 1, we constructed histograms showing the empirical distribution and constructed Q-Q plots to test for normality.
-As we have indicated before, the emerging-market strategy relativereturn distribution seems to be approximately normal, but the fund-of-fund relative-return distribution does not.
-The distributions and Q-Q plots for the other strategies are given in appendix C. The Q-Q plots there show that the relative-return distribution for the global-macro strategy also is well approximated by the normal distributions, but all others have significant departures from normality in the tails.
-We also performed the Lilliefors test in appendix C, from which we conclude, statistically, that the relative returns from most of the strategies are not consistent with the normal distribution.
-(See Lilliefors 1967 for the details of the test.)
-In order to facilitate visual comparison with the normal distribution, we also plotted histograms from a simulation of i.i.d. normal random variables with the same sample sizes; see appendix D. Finally, we note that the fund-of-fund relative-return distribution has a relatively high peak in the centre.
+As illustrated by Figure 1, we constructed histograms showing the empirical distribution and constructed Q-Q plots to test for normality.
+As we have indicated before, the emerging-market strategy relative-return distribution seems to be approximately normal, but the fund-of-fund relative-return distribution does not.
+The distributions and Q-Q plots for the other strategies are given in §C of the Appendix.
+The Q-Q plots there show that the relative-return distribution for the global-macro strategy also is well approximated by the normal distributions, but all others have significant departures from normality in the tails.
+We also performed the Lilliefors test in Appendix §C, from which we conclude, statistically, that the relative returns from most of the strategies are not consistent with the normal distribution.
+(See Lilliefors (1967) for the details of the test.)
+In order to facilitate visual comparison with the normal distribution, we also plotted histograms from a simulation of i.i.d. normal random variable with the same sample sizes; see, Appendix §D. Finally, we note that the fund-of-fund relative-return distribution has a relatively high peak in the center.

 4.4.
-Autocorrelation of relative returns
+Autocorrelation of Relative Returns

-In section 3 we showed that the auto-correlation is equal to the persistence for the general SDE model in equation (7).
+In §3 we showed that the auto-correlation is equal to the persistence for the general SDE model in (2.6).
 Thus we want to see if that is true for the TASS data.
 To examine this issue, we estimate the auto-correlations in the data, using the sample correlation coefficient estimator, denoted by r.
-In order to estimate the 95% confidence intervals for the auto-correlation correlation, we use the well-known result that the Fisher-Z statistic, defined by
+In order to estimate the 95% confidence intervals for the auto-correlation correlation, we use the well-known result that the Fisher Z statistic, defined by is approximately normally distributed with mean zero and standard deviation $\sigma_z = 1/\sqrt{n-3}$ , where n is the sample size; e.g., see Serfling (1980) or Lin (1989).

-$$Z = \frac{1}{2} \ln \left(\frac{1+r}{1-r} \right),\tag{24}$$
+$$Z = \frac{1}{2} \ln \left( \frac{1+r}{1-r} \right) , \qquad (4.1)$$